Azure/azure-powershell/src/Network/Network/help/New-AzFirewallApplicationRule.md

 ```

 ### -Name
-Specifies the name of this application rule.
-The name must be unique inside a rule collection.
+The name of the Network Rule

 ```yaml
 Type: System.String